Crossing random walks and stretched polymers at weak disorder: estimates at weak disorder L2 (Omega) estimates at weak disorder

 \subsection{Preliminaries}

-Our proof of Proposition~\ref{lem:LtwoBound} is based on a comparison with weakly interacting random walks on $\bbZ^d$.
-The bottom line is that, under Assumption~(A), transience wins over attraction.
-From a technical point of view the approach is similar to~\cite{CIL}.
+Our proof of Proposition \ref{lem:LtwoBound} is based on a comparison with weakly interacting random walks on $\bbZ^d$.
+The bottom line is that, under Assumption \ref{assA}, transience wins over attraction.
+From a technical point of view the approach is similar to \cite{CIL}.

-Since, in all the estimates below, only the supremum norm of $g$ in Proposition~\ref{lem:LtwoBound} would matter, we can assume, without loss of generality, that $g\equiv 1$.
-It is convenient to use the alternative notations
+Since, in all the estimates below, only the supremum norm of $g$ in Proposition~\ref{lem:LtwoBound} would matter, we can assume, without loss of generality, that $g\equiv1$.
+It is convenient to use the alternative notation

-and $\bfq_{\sfx ,\sfu} = \bfq_{\sfu -\sfx} \df \bbE\frq_{\sfx ,\sfu}^\go$.
-Above, $\cT_{\sfu}^0$ is the set of irreducible cone-confined paths from $0$ to $\sfu$ and $\cT_{\sfx ,\sfu}^0 \df \sfx + \cT_{\sfu -\sfx}^0 $.
+and $\bfq_{{\mathsf x},{\mathsf u}} = \bfq_{{\mathsf u}-{\mathsf x}} \df\bbE\frq _{{\mathsf x},{\mathsf u}}^\go$.
+Above, $\cT_{{\mathsf u}}^0$ is the set of irreducible cone-confined paths from $0$ to ${\mathsf u}$ and $\cT_{{\mathsf x},{\mathsf u}}^0 \df {\mathsf x}+ \cT _{{\mathsf u}-{\mathsf x}}^0 $.

-Given $\sfx$ and $\sfu$, we define the diamond shape
+Given ${\mathsf x}$ and ${\mathsf u}$, we define the diamond shape

-By construction, any path $\gamma\in\cT_{\sfx ,\sfu}$ satisfies $\gamma\subset D\lb \sfx ,\sfu\rb$.
-Hence, $\frq^\go_{\sfx ,\sfu}$ only depends on the environment inside $D\lb \sfx ,\sfu\rb$.
+By construction, any path $\gamma\in\cT_{{\mathsf x},{\mathsf u}}$ satisfies $\gamma\subset D({\mathsf x},{\mathsf u})$.
+Hence, $\frq^\go _{{\mathsf x},{\mathsf u}}$ only depends on the environment inside $D({\mathsf x},{\mathsf u})$.